 This showed the government that the huge profits flowing out of the country could be taxed, the operations could be monitored and set in a legal framework, and so on.
 In other words, a part of the gross revenue generated from gambling activities can stay in the country.
 Personally, I think that the Brazilian market needed a slight stimulus that would have set things straight.
 It’s just that this final kick took kind of too long to arrive, and that’s why Brazil gambling regulation was halted.

-• So, to clarify, what do you think were the reasons that prompted the introduction of the new law?
+What were the reasons that prompted the introduction of the new law?

 There are various reasons, but probably the most basic ones that can explain the introduction of Brazil gambling regulation are:

-• Promotion of safe and responsible gambling and suppression of frauds and money laundering
+- Promotion of safe and responsible gambling and suppression of frauds and money-laundering

-• Increase the budget of the country
+- Increase the budget of the country

 So, Brazil online gambling regulations aim to create a safer environment for players by protecting their personal data from third parties and promoting responsible gambling practices.